 He sat in calm silence for almost an hour.
 They were in the middle of nowhere not too far from civilization.
 He flexed his wrists and flicked his gaze up from his feet to look at the backs of the officers' heads.
 He looked down again and clenched his fingers into his palms.
 With a slow, steady pull he felt the metal of the cuffs beginning to give.

 The world narrowed down to rapid, blurred seconds.
-The car swirved slightly when the driver's hands fisted on the wheel.
-The passanger was lifting a gun.
-His hand caught the back of the passanger's hair and he smacked the cop's temple against the window with a resounding 'twack'.
-The cop was unconcious.
+The car swerved slightly when the driver's hands fisted on the wheel.
+The passenger was lifting a gun.
+His hand caught the back of the passenger's hair and he smacked the cop's temple against the window with a resounding 'thwack'.
+The cop was unconscious.
 He came half way over the back of the seat and his hand came down on the wheel.

 The driver was attempting to pull a gun and to fight him for control of the car, a mix that was not an easy thing to multitask.
 The driver also failed at both.

 Disasters could happen faster than a person could blink.
 The car wavered from the asphalt.
 What caused the car to flip he was not sure.
 But the car did flip and it went rolling.
 Metal crunched and glass shattered, pieces of both materials were left spattered as the car finally skidded to a slow stop on the side of the road.
 It had managed to land on all four tires.